Berki65/WordFlow/README.md

  ## License
  This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code under the terms of the license.

+ ## Final words
+ This project is part of my course Open-Source-Software at Seoul Nation University of Science and Technology (Seoultech).